Dietrich Stoyan: Stochastic Geometry

-Stereological formulae, applications for marked point process, development of stochastic models.
+Stereological formulae, applications for marked point processes, development of stochastic models.
 Successful joint work with Joseph Mecke led to the first exact proof of the fundamental stereological formulae.

-The book Stochastic Geometry and its Applications, by D. Stoyan, W.S.
-Kendall and J. Mecke reports on the results.
-The book of 1995 is the key reference for applied stochastic geometry.
+A book entitled Stochastic Geometry and its Applications (2013) reports on these results.
+Its 3rd edition is the key reference for applied stochastic geometry.

 Spatial Statistics

 Statistical methods for point processes, random sets and many other random geometrical structures such as fibre processes.
-Results can be found in the 1995 book on stochastic geometry and in the book, Fractals, Random Shapes and Point Fields by D. and H. Stoyan.
-(J. Wiley and Sons, Chichester, 1994).
+Results can be found in the 2013 book on stochastic geometry and in the book, Fractals, Random Shapes and Point Fields (1994).

-A particular strength of Stoyan is second-order methods.